sarthakshekhawat/Uptime-Monitoring-Service/README.md

 ```

 ### 2. Using Docker, Without Pulling The Image From Dockerhub
-- Clone this repository and open the "Uptime-Monitoring-Service":
+- Clone this repository and open __Uptime-Monitoring-Service__ directory:
 ```
 cd Uptime-Monitoring-Service
 ```